 Small groups will meet several times per term in every course.
 Not only do they discuss ministry and course content, but they prepare their group questions to submit to faculty.
 After your group has met, your small group will be required to submit a written response to your course instructor, presenting questions your group surfaced.
 Once all groups have submitted their questions, your course instructor will post a video response to the class's questions and thoughts.
 Details are outlined in the syllabus.

 Small groups can also use the online video rooms to meet throughout the term for study time, assignment prep, and more.
 They reset with each class and in each term, to maximize the number of peers you get to meet and learn from.

-You'll receive more information about who is, where to find, and how to meet with your small group co-members once class starts.
+You'll receive more information about who are, where to find, and how to meet with your small group co-members in your course syllabus, once class starts.